 - Safeguarding level 1 and 3

 - Health and safety

 - Infection control

 - Manual handling

 - Food hygiene

-- Resuscitation
+- Resuscitation and basic life support

 - Fire safety

 - Equality and diversity

 - Information governance

-Training on additional role competencies, such as administration of enteral feeds, epilepsy, observations, tracheostomy care, and medication administration, is provided via our team of Practice Educators and includes in-house competency assessments.
+Training on additional knowledge and skills, such as administration of enteral feeds, epilepsy, observations, tracheostomy care, and medication administration, is provided via our team of Practice Educators and includes in-house competency assessments.

 Staff qualifications and training are registered on a database which tracks progress.
-This is monitored on a monthly basis via the Clinical Governance Committee to ensure compliance.
+This is monitored monthly via the Clinical Governance Committee to ensure compliance.
 This is available from the People and Organisational Development team if required.